 Welcome to Tempo Structured Products.
-We are an award-winning, independent structured product and structured deposit plan manager - aiming to be just a little bit different from the typical investment company.
+We are an independent structured products plan manager, committed to offering straightforward structured products - and aiming to be just a little bit different from the typical investment company.

 Structured products are investments that are linked to the stock market.
 Unlike most other types of investment, the levels of risk and the conditions for positive returns to be generated are 'defined by contract', meaning they are legal obligations for the issuer / counterparty.